Auracle ANALYZER and PRO Compared - which is best?

 Battery Warning "Low Batt" Text Percentage remaining

-Processor Same as KEE tester Specialized PRO processor
+Processor Same as the famous KEE tester, the most reliable Specialized PRO processor

 Pen-Probe Life Up to 6,000 tests Up to 6,000 tests